zazuko/xrm-xml-workflow/README.md

 What the pipeline did is to use a [mapping](./src-gen/mapping.carml.ttl) to transform an [input file](./input/example.json) using a [CARML service](https://github.com/zazuko/carml-service) instance.

 From now own you can write your mapping and start producing RDF.
-You can choose if you produce local files, or you upload them [into a store](#Run the pipeline).
+You can choose if you produce local files, or you upload them [into a store](#run-the-pipeline).

 ## Using the template

 This is a GitHub template repository.
 It will not be declared as "fork" once you click on the `Use this template` button above.
 Simply do that, start adding your data sources and create the mappings accordingly.

 You can choose to write the mappings by hand in the `src-gen` directory, or write XRM through a plugin.
 This is by far a better experience since it provides autocomplete, code-lookup and a type-safety.
-The XRM will be easier to maintain in the future, also is very flexible since you can produce mappings in carml, rml, r2rml, csvw to be used with your RDF producer of choice.
+The XRM will be easier to maintain in the future.

 Typical way of doing a transformation: